Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 main();
 ```

-### Recognize PII Entities
+### PII Entity Recognition

-There is a separate endpoint and operation for recognizing Personally Identifiable Information (PII) in text such as Social Security Numbers, bank account information, credit card numbers, etc. Its usage is very similar to the standard entity recognition above:
+There is a separate action for recognizing Personally Identifiable Information (PII) in text such as Social Security Numbers, bank account information, credit card numbers, etc. Its usage is very similar to the standard entity recognition above:

 ```javascript
 const { TextAnalysisClient, AzureKeyCredential } = require("@azure/ai-text-analytics");